 If you or a family member have questions or concerns about hearing loss, consult a qualified health professional for early and appropriate care.
 Several types of professionals can help.
 Each has a different type of training and expertise, and each can be an important part of your hearing health care.

 You may want to start by talking with your primary care provider.
 They will likely give you a medical exam to see if an infection, injury, or other condition (such as a buildup of ear wax) might be causing your hearing loss.
 Your primary care provider might then refer you to an otolaryngologist or audiologist for more specific tests and treatment.

 Listed below are the types of professionals who can help you with hearing loss.

 A primary care provider is a physician, nurse practitioner, or physician assistant who provides general health care to patients by identifying and treating common medical conditions.
-Primary care providers often refer patients to medical specialists when necessary.
+Primary care providers refer patients to medical specialists when necessary.
 Types of primary care providers include family practitioners or general practitioners, pediatricians, geriatricians, and internists.